-2.1 Maximum Likelihood
+2.4 Maximum Likelihood

 Maximum likelihood estimation (MLE) (Coles, 2001) is one of the key methods of parameter estimation for extreme value distributions.
 Maximum likelihood estimation was the main tool in Wang (1990b) which incorporated censored historical data into flood frequency estimation.
 Stedinger and Cohn (1986) use a binomial term within the likelihood function to account for the probability of a number of historical events given a perception threshold.
-This method however, requires properties of continuity and boundedness of the likelihood function.
-In the case of the Generalised Logistic distribution, it was shown in Shao (2002) that for shape values less than 0, the MLE estimator may fail to converge using standard optimisation techniques due to the unboundedness of the likelihood function.
+This method, however, requires properties of continuity and boundedness of the likelihood function.
+In the case of the GLO, it was shown in Shao (2002) that for shape values less than 0, the MLE estimator may fail to converge using standard optimisation techniques due to the unboundedness of the likelihood function.
+Within Shao (2002) the limiting cases where maximum likelihood estimates may fail can be shown to be known distributions with fewer parameters (Gumbel, 2-parameter Reciprocal Exponential).
+However, such an implementation in a systematic approach to flood frequency estimation within a region may prove problematic from a numerical optimisation standpoint.
 As the shape parameter of the true distribution decreases, the probability of failure to converge increases.
 This is not a problem which can just be ignored, since within the UK river network over 100 stations currently monitored by the NRFA are modelled using a GLO distribution with a shape parameter below 0.
-As such, alternative methods should be implemented to ensure that in such cases, estimates can still be obtained which are comparable to the MLE method.
-For example, Parkes and Demeritt (2016) and Reis and Stedinger (2005) used a Bayesian approach with a Gibbs Markov Chain Monte Carlo sampler to incorporate historical events.
+Therefore, alternative methods should be implemented to ensure that in such cases estimates can still be obtained which are comparable to the MLE method.

+In addition to maximum likelihood methods, other types of method have been used to perform flood frequency estimation in the presence of historical data.
+Gaume, (2018) outlines the uses of Bayesian analysis to reduce uncertainty.
+Bracken et al. (2018) consider Bayesian hierarchical models to improve frequency analysis in the presence of nonstationarity; Arnaud et al. (2017) also consider uncertainty using continuous simulation methods with data resampling.
+A wide group of authors have also applied Markov Chain Monte Carlo (MCMC) to evaluate the necessary likelihoods and transition functions to perform Bayesian analysis (Wang et al. 2017, Gaume et al. 2010, Reis and Stedinger 2005, Parkes and Demeritt 2016, Payrastre et al. 2011).
+Hamiltonian Monte Carlo has also been applied as part of a Bayesian framework (Alam et al. 2018).
+However, these methods require the formulation, evaluation and possibly taking the derivative of a likelihood function which can be computationally challenging or expensive.
+This paper presents Approximate Bayesian Computation as a likelihood-free alternative.

+As an example of the possible problems of using MLE methods, Figure 3 shows an example of using maximum likelihood to estimate the parameters of the GLO where, as the “true” shape parameter of the simulated data decreases, the percentage failure also decreases.
+This was coded directly from the GLO probability density function and using the Partial Probability Weighted Moments as described in Wang (1990) and below.
+Here flow was simulated 5000 times for 200 years of historical records with 50 years of systematic records, using a fixed location and scale parameter, using a random starting parameter set drawn uniformly from a rectangular region about the true values.
+Figure 3 clearly shows that as the shape parameter decreases, the probability of the MLE optimisation algorithm failing to converge increases.

+Figure 3: Plot showing percentage of failure of likelihood maximisation algorithm.
+Each data point was from 5000 simulated historic and systematic data sets lengths 200 and 50 respectively, from a GLO with parameters (ξ, α, κ) = (40, 6, κ) with the shape parameter κ varying as shown.

 2.5 Approximate Bayesian Computation